Buses in Ipswich: Park and ride

 A park and ride service was established to serve the town in 1997 with the initial car park site at Copdock Mill to the south of the town. is currently operated by First Norfolk & Suffolk.
 Ipswich Buses operated the service until 2008 when it was taken over by First Group.
 As of August 2013 there are two park and ride sites, the original site at Copdock Mill and at Martlesham to the east of the town, with services running from one site to the other through the town centre.
 The park and ride service was taken over by First Group in June 2017.

 Coach services

 Ipswich is served by a number of National Express coach services.
-As of 2013 these link the town directly to locations such as Stansted Airport, Heathrow Airport, London, Clacton-on-Sea, Colchester, Birmingham and Liverpool.
+As of 2013 these link the town directly to locations such as London Stansted Airport, Heathrow Airport, London, Clacton-on-Sea, Colchester, Birmingham and Liverpool.
 A more local service is also operated by National Express to Stowmarket, as an extension of the service from London.